TimoGuy/BTZC_game_engine/README.md

         - 1 per skinned mesh thingy.
     - [ ] Add support for GLTF2 filetype for models.
     - [ ] IK legs.
     - @TODO.

 1. Good pause point.
-    - [ ] Release v0.1.0-develop.2

-1. Work on movement and gameplay stuff (not really engine related for this)!
-    - Base movement principles from a hat in time.
-    - Use animations to really show the movement stuff.
-    - @TODO.

-1. Good pause point.